 - Accountability is explicit, the data controller is responsible for, and must be able to demonstrate compliance

-- Fines for non-compliance - on controllers and processors – are now much more severe at up to 4% global turnover, or €20 million, whichever is greater.
+- Fines for non-compliance are now much more severe at up to 4% global turnover, or €20 million, whichever is greater.
 Take a look at some examples of ICO enforcement action here.

 Many businesses found GDPR an administrative burden in 2018 and introduced steps to provide a 'quick-fix'.
-Unfortunately, such action is proving unlikely to achieve most organisational goals in the long term.
+But, unfortunately, such action is proving unlikely to achieve most organisational goals in the long term.

 Our approach of understanding how you function and accepting the limitations and vulnerabilities of the systems in place means you can take appropriate precautions relevant to the data you manage.